 - What do we not know?

 - How long the eruption will last.
 When a similar eruption happened in 1955, it went on for 88 days.
-It is also difficult for scientists to predict where and when new vents might open up in the ground, which is why so many people had to evacuate the area.

 - Molten rock beneath Earth’s surface.